CalvaryCougars/CalvaryCougars.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to 2d Animation

 You can use the [editor on GitHub](https://github.com/CalvaryCougars/CalvaryCougars.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This is a website test to see if I can bring in the canvas
+<a href ="https://www.smashingmagazine.com/2009/09/back-to-school-with-40-excellent-adobe-illustrator-tutorials/"> Test Link </a>
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for